rashmishreev/the-data-repository/python-data-science-notes/pandas/pandas_notes.md

 - **`df.agg(func)`**: Aggregates data within groups (e.g., mean, sum, count).
 - **`df.transform(func)`**: Applies a function to each group and returns a DataFrame with the same shape.
 - **`df.apply(func, axis)`**: Applies a function to each row or column.
+- **`df.pivot_table(values, index, columns, margins=True/False, aggfunc)`**: In pandas, pivot tables are another way of performing grouped calculations. `fill_value` replaces missing values with a real value (known as imputation). `margins` is a shortcut for when pivoted by two variables, but also wanted to pivot by each of those variables separately: it gives the row and column totals of the pivot table contents.

 ---